yomimono/rumprun/doc/config.md

     name resolution.
 (Maximum 3 strings, _Optional_)
   * _search_: A list of domain suffixes to search when resolving unqualified names.
 (Maximum 6 strings, _Optional_)

+"name" would be ignored by MirageOS unikernels.

+What about the interaction of _dns_, _gateways_, and DHCP leases?
+The lease often contains information that overwrites this, and it's usually a good idea to listen (at least for gateways).

 ### IPv4 configuration